Daley Peters

 Daley Peters (born September 18, 1984) is a Canadian curler from Winnipeg, Manitoba.
 He currently plays third on Team Corey Chambers.

 Career

 Peters was a back to back Manitoba Junior curling champion in 2004 and 2005, the first Junior Men's skip to repeat in Manitoba in nearly a decade.
 Beginning in 2009, he curled with his father and former Labatt Brier champion, Vic Peters.
-Daley was also a former member and skip of the Jason Gunnlaugson team, before that squad went on to curl in the 2009 Canadian Olympic Curling Trials.
+He was also a former member and skip of the Jason Gunnlaugson team, before that squad went on to curl in the 2009 Canadian Olympic Curling Trials.

 Personal life

-Daley's sister Liz won the 2008 Canadian Junior Curling Championships as a member of the Kaitlyn Lawes team and later a silver medal at the 2021 Canadian Olympic Curling Trials playing second for Tracy Fleury.
+His sister Liz won the 2008 Canadian Junior Curling Championships as a member of the Kaitlyn Lawes team and later a silver medal at the 2021 Canadian Olympic Curling Trials playing second for Tracy Fleury.